Overview

 Documenting movement or activity over time

-Tracking is only available for Apps that support Line geometry and runs while the user remains in the Location Editor.
+Tracking is only available for Apps that support Line geometry.

 What Does Tracking Record?